Wragby: History

 The Sinking Ships, a band formed in 1979 known for singing the previously mysterious song 'Strangers', originated from Wragby.

+Demographics

+At the 2021 census, Wragby's built up area had a population of 1,861.
+Of the findings, the ethnicity and religious composition of the ward was:

+The religious composition of the ward at the 2021 Census was recorded as:

 Railway

 A station was opened in the town on the Louth to Bardney Line.
 The station was located on Horncastle Road near the present day Station Mews housing estate.
 The station was to the east of the town.
 The station opened in 1874 and closed to passengers in 1951, only to close fully in 1960 to goods traffic.
 The line has been built over by houses and road alignments, although the station and platform remain as a private residence.
 There were also stations in the nearby villages of East Barkwith and Kingsthorpe.

 Governance

 An electoral ward of the same name exists.
 This ward stretches east with a total population taken at the 2011 Census of 2,469.

+Wragby is a civil parish and has a parish council, the lowest tier of local government.
+The parish includes several outlying farms and houses but no other substantial settlements.

+Conservation area and listed buildings

+The town centre is designated as a conservation area.

+The Market Place and its surrounding streets have a number of historic structures that have been given listed building status.
+All are listed by Historic England at Grade II.

+As of January 2025 there are 13 listed buildings in the parish of Wragby, all at grade II.
+The "Moated manorial complex and church site 230m south east of All Saints' Church" is a scheduled monument.